 The file must be in .sql format.
 It can not be compressed in a .zip or .tar.gz file.

 - Upload the SQL file to the server via the file manager or an FTP client.

 - If the database does not exist, please create a database, a user, and give the user full privileges to the database.
 Note the username and password.

 - If you are unsure how to make a database, please refer to the MySQL Database Creation article.

 - Navigate to the directory where your .sql file is.

-- Type this this command:
+- Type in this command:

 mysql -p -u user_name database_name < file.sql (replace 'user_name', 'database_name', and 'file.sql' with the actual name.)

 - You will be prompted for your database user password, and then your database will be imported.

 Make sure your database name and username has your HostMonster username prefix (e.g. 'username_databasename'; 'username_databaseusername').